olandese/EventGrid/README.md

 ## Cleanup

-Cleanup all the resources created during the previous steps:
+If you want to cleanup all the resources created during the previous steps:

 1. Delete the Resource Group